-Ramon D. Phillips, 76, is retired.
+Ramon D. Phillips, 77, most recently became a director of the Company in 2004.
+He was previously a director of the Company from 1980 through 1989, and again from 1990 through 2002.
+Mr. Phillips is retired.
 He is the former Chairman of the Board, President, and Chief Executive Officer of Hallmark Financial Services, Inc., a property and casualty insurance holding company.
 He served as Chairman, President, and Chief Executive Officer of Hallmark from 1989 through 2000, and continued as Chairman through 2001.
-Prior to Hallmark, Mr. Phillips had twenty years experience in the franchise restaurant industry, serving as Controller for Kentucky Fried Chicken, Inc. (1969-1974) and as Executive Vice President and Chief Financial Officer for Pizza Inn, Inc. (1974-1989).
-He was a director of the Company from 1980 through 1989 and was again elected a director of the Company in 1990 and served through 2002.
-He served as an advisory director in 2002 and was re-elected as a director in February 2004.
+Prior to Hallmark, Mr. Phillips had twenty years experience in the franchise restaurant industry, serving as Chief Financial Officer of Pizza Inn, Inc. from 1974 to 1989 and as Controller for Kentucky Fried Chicken, Inc. from 1969 to 1974.
+The Board believes that Mr. Phillips should serve as a director of the Company due to his executive and board experience, his expertise in the franchise restaurant industry and his significant background with the Company.

-James K. Zielke, 45, is President and Chief Financial Officer of F&H Acquisition Corp., which owns and operates the Champps, Fox & Hound, and Bailey's restaurant concepts.
+James K. Zielke, 46, became a director of the Company in December 2006.
+Mr. Zielke has since 2006 been the President and Chief Financial Officer of F&H Acquisition Corp., which owns and operates the Champps, Fox & Hound, and Bailey's restaurant concepts.
 From 1997 to 2006, Mr. Zielke served as Chief Financial Officer, Treasurer and Secretary of Fox & Hound Restaurant Group.
 Prior to his employment with Fox & Hound, Mr. Zielke served as Senior Director-Tax for PepsiCo Restaurant Services Group, Inc., which provided services to the Kentucky Fried Chicken, Pizza Hut and Taco Bell restaurant chains.
 From 1993 through 1997, Mr. Zielke was employed by Pizza Hut, Inc., most recently as Director-Tax from 1995 through 1997.
 Previously, he was employed by the accounting firm of Ernst & Young.
 Mr. Zielke is a certified public accountant.
-Mr. Zielke became a director of the Company in December 2006.
+The Board believes that Mr. Zielke should serve as a director of the Company due to his financial expertise and his background in the restaurant industry.